-- Development of musical talents as an individual performer and ensemble member. - Required small group lessons outside of the regularly scheduled class period. - Required participation in rehearsals and concerts outside of the school day.
+- Development of musical talents as an individual performer and ensemble member. - Voluntary small group lessons/rehearsals outside of the regularly scheduled class period. - Required participation in rehearsals and concerts outside of the school day.

-Course Course Name Grad Recommendations Credit е S

-779 Symphonic Band (780 - listed as Band Activities) 9-12 Previous musical interest and experience is helpful but not required for the entry level student; All students will be placed according to audition 5 ----- -- ------ --- ---
+Course Course Name Grade Recommendations Credits 779 Symphonic Band (780 - listed as Band Activities) 9-12 Previous musical interest and experience is helpful but not required for the entry level student; All students will be placed according to audition 5